top of page

 Nearly two years after a leak at a military fuel storage site in Hawaii contaminated drinking water for nearly 100,000 people, the Joint Task Force-Red Hill began cleaning up the underground tanks.
 The process will take months, and those affected say it isn't enough.
 Adam Yamaguchi has more.

 The news coverage by CBS Saturday Morning looks into the extensive ramifications of a 2021 fuel leak at Hawaii's Red Hill facility, a US Navy base.
 Despite complaints of illnesses ranging from migraines to depression and anxiety, authorities failed to promptly warn the affected individuals.
-Among those suffering are Narin Tuck and her children, who relocated to Hawaii for a fresh start but found their lives drastically altered by the toxic exposure to jet fuel in the water.
+Among those suffering are Narin Tuck and her children, who relocated to Hawaii for a fresh start but found their lives drastically altered by toxic exposure from the Red Hill fuel spill.

 Legal action is being pursued against the US federal government by thousands of affected residents, represented by personal injury attorney Kristina Baehr of Just Well Law in Austin, Texas, specializing in toxic torts.
 Baehr accuses the US Navy of negligence and withholding crucial information, filing a federal toxic torts claim and suing the federal government.
 Though the Navy asserts the water is safe, ongoing health issues persist for many, raising doubts about the adequacy of the cleanup efforts.